bitnami/charts/bitnami/ejbca/README.md

 ### To 12.0.0

-This major release bumps the MariaDB chart version to the 16.x .
+This major release bumps the MariaDB chart version to 16.x.
 No major issues are expected during the upgrade.

 ### To 11.0.0